BathSpaWebDev/mar22_cohort/week 1/day4/notes.md

     right: 15px;
 }
 ```
-It will place the child div 15px from the right of the parent div's boundary and 100px from the bottom of the parent div.
+...it will place the child div 15px from the right of the parent div's boundary and 100px from the bottom of the parent div.
+It is no longer relative to the viewport because the parent div has position relative.

 ## Fixed position